Salesforce launches simplified software aimed at small businesses

 SAN FRANCISCO (Reuters) - Salesforce.com Inc on Tuesday launched new sales and customer service software tailored specifically for small businesses, a market the company has struggled to address.

-Called‘Essentials’, the apps are simplified versions of Salesforce’s Sales and Service Cloud products, Salesforce Executive Vice President Mike Rosenbaum told Reuters.
+Called ‘Essentials’, the apps are simplified versions of Salesforce’s Sales and Service Cloud products, Salesforce Executive Vice President Mike Rosenbaum told Reuters.

 “We want to make sure we have a product that works for every segment of the market,” Rosenbaum said on Monday.